Tony C. Wu, PhD, NCSP, ABPP

 Q. What motivated you to seek board certification in school psychology?

-I was inspired to seek board certification in school psychology by my graduate school professor, Thomas Huberty, Ph.D., ABPP.
-Dr. Huberty convinced me that by obtaining the diplomate, I would best represent the field of school psychology and serve the public with most competence and integrity.
+A. I was inspired to seek board certification in school psychology by my graduate school professor, Thomas Huberty, PhD, ABPP.
+Dr. Huberty convinced me that by obtaining the board certification, I would best represent the field of school psychology and serve the public with most competence and integrity.
 He also explained the professional benefits, such as licensing reciprocity, contracting with health insurance companies, and opportunities for professional development.

 Q. What have you found most valuable or rewarding about board certification?